 Hungry for God – How to Experience Holy Spirit Baptism audio video notes.
 I was recently at a great church preaching a seminar.
-Many people there were hungry for God, but there were many other members not hungry who should have been hungry.
+Many people there were hungry for God, but many other members were not hungry and should have been hungry.
 Many were leaders.
 I believe people in leadership should keep themselves hungry for God’s move.
 Don’t you want your leaders hungry for God?
 Don’t you want your leaders to experience a Spirit-filled life?
 I want to pastor a church hungry and thirsty for God.

 THE SPIRIT-FILLED LIFE